 This specification defines the DRM v2.1 Content Format [DCF v2.1], and is one part of a set of OMA DRM 2.1 specifications.
 For a detailed discussion of the overall system architecture, please refer to Error!
 Reference source not found.
 For a detailed discussion of the Rights Expression Language that is used to construct the Rights Objects, please refer to Error!
 Reference source not found.
-For a detailed discussion of the system architecture, please refer to enable an end-to-end system for DRM protected content distribution, see the DRM part [DRMDRM-v2.1] of OMA DRM v2.1.
+For a detailed discussion of the format and semantics of the cryptographic protocol, messages, processing instructions and certificate profiles to enable an end-to-end system for DRM protected content distribution, see the DRM part [DRMDRM-v2.1] of OMA DRM v2.1.